Shape Animation Made Easy

 Let's take a look at the animation so far.
 As you can see there is some strange behavior going on right here.
 The short movement back and forth shouldn't be there.
 It's happening right between these two keyframes and is because of this handle control point over here.
 We just have to grab it and place it right at the origin's position.
 That handle appears there because of the curved path of the previous transition when the icon pops out of the folder, but this is how we can fix it.
 Now it stays in place between those 2 keyframes:

-Now that we have all in place, I'm going to animate this graphic using morph animation.
+Now that we have all in place, I'm going to create a shape animation.
 Select the green line and the blue fill element right below it, and pick Morph from the Animators' list.
 The starting keyframes have been added and now let's drag the playhead to the 3 seconds mark:

-We need to select the Node tool.
+We will use the Node tool to change the element's shape.
 While having both elements selected hold click and drag over this point here.
 Select all the points in the position to move them together.
 Then drag them to set their new position and do the same for all the other points.
 Play around with their position until you get a whole new shape for the graphic:

-Let's take a quick look at the animation.
+Let's take a quick look at the shape animation.

 Still got questions?
 Send us an email to firstname.lastname@example.org and we will get back to you as soon as we can.